WM Phoenix Open

 Celeb Sightings & EntertainmentBack to Top of List

-For 2022, off the WMPO week with the first-ever “Concert in the Coliseum” on Saturday, Feb.
-5. Fans are invited to a live concert performance by Thomas Rhett and Old Dominion live under the lights of the iconic 16th hole.
+For 2024, kick off the WMPO week with the “Concert in the Coliseum” on Saturday, Feb.
+3. Fans are invited to a live concert performance by Post Malone live under the lights of the iconic 16th hole.

 Throughout recent years, the Coors Light Birds Nest has grown into a worthy music festival unto itself.
 This massive outdoor stage brings in top-tier musical acts for a lively after-hours atmosphere, right across the street from TPC Scottsdale (at 82nd Street and Bell Road).
 The 21-and-over venue — open from 3:30 to 10:30 p.m.
 Wednesday through Saturday — has new exterior additions for prime pre-show mingling, including food trucks, party games, and outdoor bars.